Drednote/spring-boot-starter-telegram/README.md

       from `byte[]` (`new String(byte[])`)
     - `BotApiMethod` and `SendMediaBotMethod` will be executed as is.
       > `BotApiMethod` is an abstract class that represents sending object.

+      > For `BotApiMethod` or `SendMediaBotMethod` the 'chatId' property will be automatically set (only if it is null).
+If you manually set 'chatId', nothing happens
     - A `TelegramResponse` object will be handled without wrapping.
     - List of `TelegramResponse` will be wrapped in `CompositeTelegramResponse` and execute with specified priority.